 How to Keep it Up?

-- Sudden change in heart rate or pulse with consequent change in blood pressure
+- Development of irregular heart rate or palpitations, or a sudden change in heart rate or pulse with a change in blood pressure

 - Chest pain or pressure, shortness of breath